Checkmate! The story behind Kubrick’s carpet in The Shining revealed

 Updated 30.5.18

 Film and Furniture regulars will know one of the original inspirations for this very website was the hexagonal patterned carpet in The Shining‘s Overlook Hotel.
 The carpet in The Hotel’s corridor features prominently in several key scenes of Kubrick‘s 1980 film, including young Danny’s first unnerving encounter with room 237 as he investigates on his tricycle.
-The carpet’s dynamic orange, brown and red colour way and mesmerizing graphic pattern leap out at us from the screen, so it’s no surprise that it has become the most iconic carpet to ever feature in film.
+The carpet’s dynamic orange, brown and red colour way and mesmerising graphic pattern leap out at us from the screen, so it’s no surprise that it has become the most iconic carpet to ever feature in film.
 We reveal who designed this carpet, why we believe it was chosen for this classic horror and where you can buy it for your own home.

 Jack Torrance (Jack Nicholson), his wife Wendy (Shelley Duvall) and son Danny (Danny Lloyd) arrive at the Overlook Hotel at the end of the season to begin their job as winter caretakers, just as the guests are all leaving.
 In their tour of the hotel by Mr. Ullman, Danny is told that the hotel has a bad history.
 The exterior of the Hotel was filmed at The Timberline Lodge at Mt.
 Hood in Oregon, USA and the interior (influenced by the interiors of the Ahwahnee Hoteel at Yosemite) were film sets created in Elstree Studios.